 In general, however, trading is not only reserved for professionals.
 Each average investor today has simple access to charting services, trading platforms and assets like cryptocurrencies or stocks and can develop strategies here.
 Depending on the underlying, direct investments are then possible or products such as mini futures, warrants or CFDs can be used.

 Due to their leverage functions, these have the advantage that less capital is required.
 However, disproportionately high losses up to total loss – for example in the case of a liquidation – are also possible.
 In crypto trading there are also brokers offering margin trading, which is leveraged trading with real cryptos, no CFDs.
-BitcoinTradingSites.net shows all popular brokers for margin trading.
+BitcoinTradingSites.net shows all popular brokers for traders who prefer to perform leveraged Bitcoin trades.

 In short: A trader using leverage is a gambler.